koraytugay/koraytugay.github.io/content/various/maven.md

     <version>1.1</version>
 </dependency>
 ```

-### Random Notes on POM
-- `dependencyManagement` element is used to define dependency versions in a single, top level POM.

 ## Plugins and Goals
 Maven does not try to do everything itself, but rather delegate the work to to plugins (and goals). __All the useful functionalities in the build process are developed as plugins__.
 A plugin can contain one to many goals.
 Goals do specific tasks, be it resolve / download 3<sup>rd</sup> party libraries declared in the POM, compile source code, run tests or package files.